 ? information about the use of forwarding/redirection services;

-• Traffic Data ?
+? information about selection of preferential numbers or discount calls;- Traffic Data ?
 Traffic data is data that is comprised in or attached to a communication for the purpose of transmitting the communication.
 Examples of traffic data may include:

 ? information tracing the origin or destination of a communication that is in transmission;